Where to See Big Cats in the Wild

 Tiger

-The tiger is earth’s largest living cat species: massive Panthera that are most recognizable by their stripes and can weigh over 675 pounds.
+The tiger is Earth’s largest living cat species: massive Panthera—most recognizable by their stripes and can weigh over 675 pounds.
 Historically, tigers lived throughout Asia, though an estimated 95 percent of their territory has been lost due to such factors as habitat fragmentation and destruction, poaching, and even retaliatory killings caused by wildlife-human conflict.
-Today there are only 13 countries in which tigers exist in the wild, including India, Thailand, and Nepal, as well as the Russian far east.
-Although tigers are globally listed as Endangered by the IUCN, its Malayan and Sumatran sub-species are considered Critically Endangered, forced to compete for space with human populations.
-Considered to be solitary creatures, tigers keep their own territory that they mark through scent and tree scratching.
+Today, there are only 13 countries in which tigers exist in the wild, including India, Thailand, and Nepal, as well as the Russian Far East.
+Although tigers are globally listed as endangered by the IUCN, their Malayan and Sumatran sub-species are considered critically endangered and forced to compete for space with human populations.
+Considered solitary creatures, tigers keep their territory that they mark through scent and tree scratching.

 Where Can You See Tigers?

 Northern India’s Ranthambore National Park is an ideal place for spotting tigers in the wild.
-Considered to be one of the country’s top tiger sanctuaries, it’s also a main stop on GeoEx’s From Taj to Tiger small group trip, which takes participants on safari into the heart of this former royal hunting ground, where the number of Royal Bengal tigers has increased from 66 in 2019 to 81 in 2021.
-There’s also the option of a custom India GeoEx trip that can include a visit to central India’s Kanha National Park, a 363-square mile expanse of grassland and forest known for its significant tiger population.
-The park’s Banjaar Tola safari lodge makes an excellent base to search for the powerful feline.
+Considered to be one of the country’s top tiger sanctuaries, it can be added to any custom trip to India.
+Here, travelers safari into the heart of this former royal hunting ground, where the number of Royal Bengal tigers has increased from 66 in 2019 to 81 in 2021.
+You may also choose to include a visit to central India’s Kanha National Park, a 363-square-mile expanse of grassland and forest known for its significant tiger population.
+The park’s Banjaar Tola safari lodge makes an excellent base from which to search for the powerful feline.

-Nepal is home to the UNESCO-listed Chitwan National Park, a preserved subtropical lowland featuring more than 360-square-miles of dense forests, marshlands, and thick grasslands, not to mention dozens of Royal Bengal tigers.
-This well-managed parkland was established as the country’s very first national park in 1973, and has increased in both size and in tiger population since its inception.
+Additionally, Nepal is home to the UNESCO-listed Chitwan National Park, a preserved subtropical lowland featuring more than 360 square miles of dense forests, marshlands, and thick grasslands, not to mention dozens of Royal Bengal tigers.
+This well-managed parkland was established as the country’s very first national park in 1973 and has increased in both size and tiger population since its inception.

 Snow Leopard